 They undertake a wide range of accountancy and financial tasks and tend to start their journey in a finance support role.

-Depending on the route taken, qualification and subsequent work experience, an accounting technician may undertake a range of roles including collation, checking and analysis of financial information:
+Depending on the route taken, qualification and subsequent work experience, an accounting technician may cover a range of roles including collation, checking and analysis of financial information:

 Self-employed accounting technicians provide a range of accountancy services to businesses.
 These tend to be in a specialist area of accounting and may include:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.